Connie Francis – Somewhere, My Love

 Part one

-After his mother’s burial in rural Russia, the orphaned child Yuri Zhivago is taken in by family friends in Moscow: Alexander and Anna Gromeko.
-In 1913, Zhivago, now a doctor but a poet at heart, is reunited with the Gromeko’s daughter, Tonya, when she returns to Moscow after her schooling in Paris.
-They soon become engaged.
+After his mother’s burial, the orphaned child Yuri, owning only an inherited balalaika, was taken by family friends Alexander and Anna Gromeko to Moscow.
+In 1913, Zhivago, now a doctor and poet, becomes engaged to the Gromekos’ daughter Tonya after her schooling in Paris.

-During World War I, Yevgraf Zhivago is sent by the Bolsheviks to subvert the Imperial Russian Army.
-Yuri Zhivago, now married to Tonya, is drafted to be a battlefield doctor.
-Pasha is reported missing in action following an attack on German forces, and Lara enlists as a nurse to search for him.
-Zhivago encounters Lara, and takes her on as his nurse.
-For the next six months, they serve at a field hospital, during which time radical changes ensue throughout Russia as Vladimir Lenin returns from exile to Moscow.
-Before their departure from the hospital, Zhivago and Lara fall in love, though Zhivago remains faithful to Tonya.
+During World War I, Yuri, now married to Tonya, becomes a battlefield doctor.
+Pasha joins up, but is reported missing.
+Lara enlists as a nurse to search for him and encounters Zhivago.
+For six months, they serve at a field hospital, as unrest grows in Russia after exiled Vladimir Lenin returns.
+The two fall in love, but Zhivago remains faithful to Tonya.

 Part two

-After two years, Zhivago deserts the partisans.
-Amid great hardship, he makes it back to Yuriatin, arriving exhausted, ill, and suffering from frostbite.
-He goes to Lara, who cares for him.
-She says Tonya had contacted her while searching for Zhivago.
+After two years, Yuri deserts and returns to Yuriatin.
+Lara says Tonya contacted her while searching for Yuri.
 Leaving his belongings with Lara, she returned to Moscow.
-She had sent Lara a sealed letter to give Zhivago if he returned.
-The letter is six months old.
-Tonya had given birth to a daughter named Anna, and she, her father, and her two children were deported and are living in Paris.
+Tonya later sent Lara a sealed letter for Yuri.
+Tonya had borne a daughter, and she, her father, and two children are living in Paris following deportation.

-Zhivago and Lara become lovers again.
-One night Komarovsky arrives and warns that Cheka agents have been watching them due to Lara’s marriage to Strelnikov.
-Komarovsky offers her and Yuri help in leaving Russia, but he is promptly refused.
-They return to the abandoned Varykino estate, and hide in the state-confiscated main house.
-Yuri begins writing the “Lara” poems, which will later bring him popular fame but government disapproval.
-Komarovsky arrives with a small party of troops.
-Recently appointed as a regional official in the independent Far Eastern Republic, he informs Zhivago that the Cheka only allowed Lara to remain in the area to lure Strelnikov.
-He was captured five miles away and committed suicide while en route to his execution.
+Yuri and Lara become lovers again but Komarovsky arrives.
+Cheka agents have been watching them due to Lara’s marriage to Strelnikov.
+Komarovsky offers them help escaping Russia, but they refuse, instead going to Varykino, and hiding in the main house.
+Yuri begins the “Lara” poems, which will bring him fame but government disapproval.
+Komarovsky arrives with troops.
+Recently appointed as a Far Eastern Republic official, he says the Cheka allowed Lara to remain in the area only to lure Strelnikov; he had been captured five miles away, and committed suicide.
 They now intend to arrest Lara.
-Zhivago accepts Komarovsky’s offer of safe passage for himself, Lara, and her daughter.
-However, once Lara is safely on her way, Zhivago instead stays behind, although he had said that he would follow in their carriage.
-Zhivago runs to the top of the Varykino main house and watches them from a window ride off in the distance.
-On the train, Lara tells Komarovsky that she is pregnant with Zhivago’s child.
+Komarovsky’s offer of safe passage is accepted, but once Lara is on her way, Yuri does not follow.
+On the train, Lara tells Komarovsky she is pregnant by Yuri.

 Cast